MichaelStott/tech-squawks/web/content/_index.md

 ![squawk](https://cultofthepartyparrot.com/parrots/hd/revolutionparrot.gif)

+### Try Locally

+Cloud computing examples are often difficult to demonstrate, due to the need for cloud access and the time required for deploying resources.
+Additionally, there is the risk of leaving resources provisioned and incurring unintended costs.

+In an effort to make these tutorials accesible to those without cloud access and minimize costs, examples are designed to support local execution, using technologies such as `localstack` (AWS Emulator), `kind` (Local Kubernetes Cluster), etc., whenever possible.

+### Study Buddy

+While any specific certification preparation is beyond the scope of this site, flashcards are included at the end of each section for additional study and review.
+Cheatsheats for certain topics are also included to help for easy reference.

 ### Prerequisites

 Before continuing, readers should be:

-- Knowledgeable of at least one of the following programming languages: Typescript, Javascript, Python, or Go
+- Knowledgeable of at least one of the following programming languages: Typescript, Javascript, Python, Go, or Java
-- Comfortable with using their local terminal or shell
+- Comfortable shell/bash scripting
-- Familiar with basic computer networking concepts
+- Familiarity with basic computer networking concepts

 For setting up your development environment, see the  [Getting Started]({{< ref "getting_started" >}}) section.